 Ball

-Please leave a comment with your first 50 words about the topic “ping pong.”
+Please leave a comment with your first 50 words on the topic “ball.”

 Macrame